Jayam743/Portfolio-Website/Update.md

 ### Planned:
 - Finish the About Me,
-- Confirm the formating
+- Finish the formating

 ### Completed:
+- About ME

+Had some other stuff.

+## Day 4 - December 24, 2025

+off

+## Day 5 - December 25, 2025
+Merry Christmas

+### Planned:
+- Add my projects
 -

 <!-- Continue adding one section per day -->